CoderJae777/Scala/ScalaNotes1stHalf.md

 - **Input**: Source program in string (a list of characters)
 - **Output**: a list of lexical tokens
-- **Method**: Break things up into a sequence of tokens abd ignore irrelevant things like whitespace and comments
+- **Method**: Break things up into a sequence of tokens and ignore irrelevant things like whitespace and comments
 - Fails when something can't be recognised as a lexical token

+`tokens` are terminals of the grammar (“terminals = lexical tokens”).

 ```
 Grammar Notation